How To Fix New Gas Cans So They Actually Pour Right

 New Gas Cans Are Horrible

-Over the past few years the technology of gas cans seems to have become more and more complicated, what with the rickety triggers and valves on nozzles which (I’ll guess) look like they had been designed by a committee of bureaucrats who had absolutely no idea of the purpose or application of a gas can other than vaguely as a nefarious tool of global warming.
+Over these past years, the technology of gas cans seems to have become more and more complicated.
+The rickety triggers and valves on nozzles which (I’ll guess) look like they had been designed by a committee of bureaucrats who had absolutely no idea of the purpose or application of a gas can.

-From my point of view a gas can should safely hold gas, which the user can then safely pour into whatever tank it needs to be in, without wastage.
-IMO that’s caring for the environment: everyone involved and the planet earth survives without contamination.
+From my point of view, a gas can should safely hold gas, which the user can then safely pour into whatever tank it needs to be in, without wastage.

 How To Fix New Gas Cans